- preceded by two others in a series; 3d or 3rd

 - One of three equal parts.

-b.
+- Music a.
+An interval of three degrees in a diatonic scale.b.
 A tone separated by three degrees from a given tone, especially the third tone of a scale.

 - The transmission gear or gear ratio used to produce forward speeds next higher to those of second in a motor vehicle.

 - Baseball Third base.

 - thirds Merchandise whose quality is below the standard set for seconds.

 Origin of thirdMiddle English thridde, therdde, third, from Old English thridda; see trei- in Indo-European roots.

 (countable and uncountable, plural thirds)

 - The person or thing in the third position.